Ian-Fogelman/Ian-blog/_posts/2019-06-24-Introduction To Data Quality Services.markdown

 <br>
 <br>

 First step is to install the DQS client, you can search for data quality server installer on your machine running your SQL instance.
+Once you follow the prompts and install you should to able to access to DQS client.

 <br>
 <br>